 Mr. Schmidt received his law degree and Certificate of Environmental Law from Pace University School of Law where he served as Managing Editor of the Pace Environmental Law Review.
 He received a B.S. in Biology from Kent State University and spent several years with environmental and industrial hygiene consulting firms before attending law school.
-Mr. Schmidt is a member of the board of the Eastern Pennsylvania Alliance for Clean Transportation.
-He previously served as Chair of the Environmental Advisory Commission of Springfield Township in Montgomery County, as Co-Chair of the Sustainable Land Use Subcommittee of the Philadelphia Bar Association’s Real Property Section, and as member of the board of the Delaware Valley Green Building Council.
+Mr. Schmidt is a member of the board of the Eastern Pennsylvania Alliance for Clean Transportation and a member of the board of the Philadelphia Traffic Club.
+He previously served as Chair of the Environmental Advisory Commission of Springfield Township in Montgomery County, as Co-Chair of the Sustainable Land Use Subcommittee of the Philadelphia Bar Association’s Real Property Section, and as member of the board of the Delaware Valley Green Building Council's Advocacy Committee.